szha/gluon-crash-course/autograd.md

 # Automatic differentiation with `autograd`

 We train models to get better and better as a function of experience.
 Usually, getting better means minimizing a loss function.
 To achieve this goal, we often iteratively compute the gradient of the loss with respect to weights and then update the weights accordingly.
-While the gradient calculations are straightforward through chain rule, for complex models, working it out by hand can be a pain.
+While the gradient calculations are straightforward through a chain rule, for complex models, working it out by hand can be a pain.

-Before diving deep into the model training, let's go through how MXNet’s autograd package expedites this work by automatically calculating derivatives.
+Before diving deep into the model training, let's go through how MXNet’s `autograd` package expedites this work by automatically calculating derivatives.

 ## Basic usage

-Let's first import the `autograd`
+Let's first import the `autograd` package.

 ```{.python .input}
 from mxnet import nd